YashPat22/16824_VLR_ComicGen/README.md

 ![Diffusion Model Pipeline](diffusion.png)
 ![Canny Edge Features](DiffusionImages/txt2img_grid.png)

+All the result images can be found in: [Diffusion Images](DiffusionImages/)

 ### Large Language Model
 ![Language Model Pipeline](LanguageModel.png)
 Before the Large Language Model is used, a test is done to check how the untrained Lanugage Model performs against the fine-tuned chat model.